gaehlerm/SoftwareEngineering/README.md

         pass
 ```

 An alternative to abstract base classes in Python are protocols.
-If you want to understand the differences, I recommend watching the following video. [https://youtu.be/EVa5Wdcgl94]
+If you want to understand the differences, I recommend watching the following video. [https://youtu.be/EVa5Wdcgl94] I don't have a conclusive opinion about whether to use abstract base classes or protocols.

 ### Implementation class

 This class inherits from a pure abstract base class defined above and implements it.
 It contains public functions and may also contain member variables.
 It may be anything, a worker class, delegating class or a pure function class.
 Though the pure function class is the most common.
-This class is implementing an interface and due to the SRP is shouldn't do anything other heavy lifting.
+This class is implementing an interface and due to the SRP is shouldn't do anything else.

 ```py
 class Sheep(Animal):
     def feed(self):
         print("Feeding a sheep with grass.")
 ```

 The abstract base class `Animal` is kind of the blue print of the class `Sheep`. `Sheep` has to follow the pattern defined in `Animal`. `Sheep` has to implement all the functions defined in `Animal`.
 This makes it somewhat fool prove as you'll get a warning when missspelling a method name.

 ### Inheritance classes

 Let's deal with inheritance of non-abstract base classes.
 This becomes much trickier.
 As there is quite a lot that can go wrong, I recommend not to use it.
 For the sake of completenes however, I still write down my thoughts.

 Inheritance classes are usually delegating classes.
 They can be worker classes as well, though this is not recommended due to the complexity of the resulting class.
 However, as I mentioned before, I generally do not recommend using inheritance, except for defining interfaces.
 Anything you want to do using inheritance can be done using composition as well.
 And keeping your fingers off inheritance will possibly save you quite some trouble.
-I read many books and there are many refactoring techniques and other code snippets that work perfectly well, except when using inheritance.
+I read many books and there are many refactoring techniques and other code snippets that work perfectly well, except when using inheritance on non-abstract base classes.
 The main problem is usually overriding base class functions that can cause all kind of issues.
-Furthermore, you don’t really gain anything by using inheritance.
+Furthermore, you don’t really gain anything by using this kind of inheritance.

 Here is one of the issues of using inheritance.